nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 __Format:__ `find_finance [id/ID] [aft/AFTDATE] [bef/BEFDATE] [item/YESNO]`

-This command allows us to find all finance records with a finance ID that contains `ID` that were created after the date `AFTDATE` abd before the date `BEFDATE`.
+This allows us to find all finance records with a finance ID that contains `ID` that were created after the date `AFTDATE` abd before the date `BEFDATE`.
 The parameter `[item/YESNO]` to choose between finance recrods tied to inventory records, or finance records that are stand-alone (`yes` to find only the finance records tied to inventory records, `no` to find stand-alone records only).

 __Example:__ `find_finance id/8 aft/2019-10-20 bef/2020-12-30 item/no`

-This allows us to find finance records with IDs that contain "8", created place between 20th Oct 2019 to 30th Dec 2020 (inclusive) and are not linked any inventory records.
+This allows us to find finance records with finance IDs that contain "8", created place between 20th Oct 2019 to 30th Dec 2020 (inclusive) and are not linked any inventory records.

 Enter the example command into the command box as shown below:
 ![Find Finance Command](images/commands/find_finance_command.jpg)